-Deer damage is estimated to cost around $2 BILLION dollars nationwide. $250 million of that cost reflects damage to properties around homes in communities like ours.
-It’s important to know the signs of deer damage so you can choose proactive, natural steps that protect your family and your property investment.
+Deer damage is estimated to cost around $2 BILLION dollars nationwide each year, and $250 million of that cost reflects damage to properties around homes in communities like ours.
+It’s important to know the signs of deer damage, so you can choose proactive, natural deer pest control steps that protect your property and landscaping investments, without being unsafe for your family or pets.

 Deer damage around the home occurs most often in late winter and early spring.
 During this time, deer run low on other food supplies and begin to look near our homes, eating flowers, fruits, vegetables, fruit trees, and ornamental shrubs.